HOW TO MEASURE "EXISTENTIAL FITNESS"

 We can work to uncover and remedy these blind spots.

 It's not easy to correct your own blind spots.
-(After all, if we could see them, they wouldn't be blind spots.)
+(If we could see them, they wouldn't be blind spots.)

-But really "knowing thyself" doesn’t happen by itself, apparently.
+But really "knowing yourself" doesn’t happen by itself, apparently.
 It takes work.

 What kind of "work"?